tonatona-project/tonatona/README.md

 databases, etc.

 Tonatona can also be used with your favorite web framework as a glue.
-Tonatona **does not** provide the core functionalities of web applicationsわかってないかもしれません）, such as routing, request parsing, response building, etc.
+Tonatona **does not** provide the core functionalities of web applications, such as routing, request parsing, response building, etc.
 Instead, you can use plugins like `tonatona-servant`, `tonatona-spock`, or `tonatona-yesod` to work with your favorite web framework.